We occasionally recommend products we love and might be paid a share of the sale.

 Generally, a golfer will take approximately four hours to finish an 18-hole course.
 Obviously, this could be longer or shorter depending on the skill level of the golfer.

-With this in mind, we can expect golfers to complete a 9-hole round of golf in approximately two to two and a half hours.
+With this in mind, we can expect golfers to complete a 9-hole round of golf in approximately two hours.

 Golfers who have little time prefer this style of play.
-You can expect the time it takes to play a 9-hole round of golf to drop if you are playing on your own or with a friend.
+You can expect the time it takes to play a 9-hole round of golf to drop if you are playing on your own or with just one or two partners.

-This pace can also be affected if there are more than two players.
+This pace can also be affected if there are more players.
 For example, two golfers will get around the course quicker than four or five.

-If a group of golfers consisted of averagely skilled golfers, they may finish each hole in 15 minutes.
+If a group of golfers consisted of averagely skilled players, they may finish each hole in less than 15 minutes.
 This is considered to be the average duration it takes to play a hole across most golf courses.

 To get to the total time of two and a half hours, we have to take a lot of things into consideration.
 This includes preparation of the shots, tee shots, approaching the shot, break times, etc.

-It is once all of these factors are added together that we get to a time of two and a half hours.
+It is once all of these factors are added together that we get to a time of about two hours.

 In the next part of this blog, we will look at the factors that affect our pace time in more detail, looking at what they are and how much impact they can have on your round of golf.